Philippine Haiku Adapted

 bridges built across divides,

-one horizon shines.
+One horizon shines.

 Candles in the dusk,